 - A. Odors: due to close contact with others, nonfragrant deodorant or antiperspirant shall be worn by the students.
 Due to sensitivity of some patients and staff, scented personal care items and the lingering odor of smoke or tobacco are prohibited.
 The environment must be fragrant free.
 Avoid use whenever possible. - B. Breath: close attention to achieving non-offensive breath and other body odors is important. - C. Mustaches and Beards: neatly trimmed.
 Sideburns close to cheek and above the jaw line. - D. Nails: clean, length not to extend beyond fingertips, no polish during clinical experience.
 No artificial tips or nails. - E. Cosmetics: moderate use of makeup, worn very sparingly, no artificial eyelashes. - F. Gum: chewing gum is not allowed in the clinical area. - G. Smoking/Chewing Tobacco: is not permitted at any time.
-If detected students will be sent home. - H. Tattoos: Any visible tattoos must be covered with clothing, tape, or a band-aid during clinical or when in uniform.
-During class/theory/lab, tattoos that are potentially offensive must be covered at all times. - I. Cell Phones: not permitted in clinical areas or during classroom instruction unless extenuating circumstances that have been approved by faculty or as directed. - J. Clothing: no tight or revealing clothing. - K. Skin Stretching resulting from Foreign Bodies: not permitted in class or clinical. (i.e gauges, etc.).
+If detected students will be sent home. - H. Tattoos: During class/theory/lab, clinical, tattoos that are potentially offensive must be covered at all times. - I. Cell Phones: not permitted in clinical areas or during classroom instruction unless extenuating circumstances that have been approved by faculty or as directed. - J. Clothing: no tight or revealing clothing. - K. Skin Stretching resulting from Foreign Bodies: not permitted in class or clinical. (i.e gauges, etc.).